onexin/laws/README.md

 ## About us
 We come from China.

-### I'm here to learn technology.😜
+### I'm here to learn.😜
-We will translate and provide the latest manuals for mainstream technology frameworks such as Laravel, Reactjs, Swift, Vuejs, Yii, etc.
+We will translate and provide the latest manuals for mainstream frameworks such as Laravel, Reactjs, Swift, Vuejs, Yii, etc.

 If you are good at translating English, Chinese, Japanese, Korean, French, German, Russian, Spanish, Italian, etc., welcome to join us.